regenerativep/splinter-proxy/README.md

 # Splinter Proxy

-The Splinter proxy is an advanced proxy intended to allow a player to traverse the network of Splinter Minecraft servers seamlessly.
-We do not use BungeeCord for this task because BungeeCord's abilities are limited and the JVM can be slower than target specific compiled code.

-## Splinter Project
+The Splinter proxy maps and redirects packets across multiple servers to give the appearance to a connected client of a single seamless Minecraft world.

-Minecraft servers have a problem: they are all single-threaded.
-Even if a Minecraft server were to be multithreaded, it would still be limited by the single processor that runs it.
-The project aims to turn a single Minecraft survival world into a distributed network of Minecraft servers, potentially making the player limit in a single world proportional to the amount of hardware.
+The Splinter project aims to solve the problem that a single Minecraft world's performance is limited by the single most powerful computer that can be obtained.
+This project aims to fix this by splitting a single Minecraft world up into several servers such that this performance limit comes from the amount of hardware you have.

 ## Usage